trianxy/web-development-tools/README.md

 # List of tools for web development
-An attempt to have all links, which will be used in the course of a usual month at least once by a web developer (or front-end developer/full-stack developer/web designer), in one place.
-We will try to replace inferior tools by superior tools, instead of keeping them all.
+An attempt to have all links in one place, which will be used in the course of a usual month at least once by a web developer (or front-end developer/full-stack developer/web designer).
+I will try, often unsuccessfully, to replace inferior tools by superior tools, instead of keeping them all.

 - [caniuse.com](https://caniuse.com): Check which HTML/CSS/JavaScript works at which browser
 - [whatismybrowser.com](https://whatismybrowser.com): Check which browser and settings you have.
 Allows to share a link which stores all that data.
 Especially handy if a friend reports an error and you want to ask them which browser they used